bdikbas/cse15l-lab-reports/Lab_Report_2.md

                 }
                 return newArray;
               }

    This fixes the issue because now, the input array is able to copied into the newArray in reverse order, which is what we want the function to be able to do.
+The symptom that was showing up before hand in the terminal doesn't anymore due to the correct array being returned.

 ## Part 3